-Why you should contribute to your national Insurance
+Why you should contribute to UK national Insurance

-As an expat should you contribute to the UK national insurance?
+As an UK expat should you contribute to the UK national insurance?
 This is a constantly changing area of financial planning.
 The State Pension is intended to provide an individual with a basic level of income in retirement.
 The State Pension is intended to provide an individual with a basic level of income in retirement.
-Anyone who reaches their SPA on or after 6 April 2016 will receive the new single-tier State Pension

 The State scheme is funded on a ‘pay as you go’ basis.
-This means that there is no underlying fund from which to provide retirement benefits later and the NICs of the current working population are used to pay the State Pensions of those who have reached SPA.
+This means that there is no underlying fund from which to provide retirement benefits later and the National Insurance Contributions (NICs) of the current working population are used to pay the State Pensions of those who have reached SPA.

-Entitlement to the single-tier Pension is accumulated through Class 1 NICs (for employees) or Class 2 NICs (for the self-employed).
+There are different 'Classes' depending on your status.
+Entitlement to the single-tier Pension is accumulated through Class 1 NICs (for UK employees) or Class 2 NICs (for the self-employed).
 Class 4 NICs (also paid by the self-employed) do not contribute towards an entitlement to the single-tier Pension.

 This short guide will show you how contributions can be made and what bearing that has on the value of your State Pension at retirement age.

 Paying from Abroad for Voluntary National Insurance Contributions

 When you spend a certain period outside the UK, HMRC can help you know whether you can pay UK Voluntary National Insurance contributions.
 Plus, it also indicates the amount you need to pay.
 The purpose of paying Voluntary National Insurance contributions is to secure entitlement to various UK National Insurance benefits like basic State Pension.
 It has agreements with Reciprocal Agreement Countries and European Economic Area (EEA) regarding special benefits.

 If you live abroad, you can continue paying UK Voluntary National Insurance contributions provided specific conditions are satisfied.
 These payments contribute towards your State Pension and secure particular state benefits, in case you move back to the UK.